Gyekye/travel-book/README.old.md

 # travel-book
-A simple travel  jourbel built with React
+A simple travel  journel built with React